Total of people that favorited this listing

 Rama is the co-founder of Shanti Yoga Ashram and has been teaching yoga for 14 years.
 She studied at Bihar School of Yoga in India.
 In Nepal, she practiced under the guidance of Swami Shivalingam and Guru Yogi Prakash.
 Her teaching style is meditative and precise, encouraging students to fully blossom in their practice.
 She is also a certified naturopathic doctor and has taught in hospitals and schools in the Kathmandu region.
 The ashram would not be where it is today without her dedicated energy over the years.

 Guillaume has spent the last five years exploring Africa and India, learning from diverse traditions, spiritual masters, and seekers.
 He has been practicing meditation since his teenage years and has understood its importance in elevating one’s mind and building a stronger foundation with self and society.
-Guillaume firmly believes that yoga is a way of peace, harmony and self-reliance.
-He study, practice and teach Tantra Yoga.
-Guillaume enjoys learning to play instruments and is also adept in singing bowl therapies and guided meditations, which he considers the most beautiful gifts on earth.
+Guillaume firmly believes that yoga is a way of peace, harmony, and self-reliance.
+He studies, practices, and teaches Tantra yoga.
+Guillaume enjoys to play instruments and is also adept in singing bowl therapies and guided meditations, which he considers the most beautiful gifts on earth.

 This retreat will take place in Nepal.
 The journey will start in Kathmandu and proceed to Dhulikhel, Pokhara, and Lumbini.